axelvaldez/radical-companies/_posts/rstartups/2022-05-19-rnextbright.markdown

     <th>How?</th>
     <td>
      <ul>
-      <li>Discover an effective accelerated, bootcamp-style learning and experiment to create a support network of people and services for rNextBright graduates.BD</li>
+      <li>Discover an effective accelerated, bootcamp-style learning and experiment to create a support network of people and services for <em>rNextBright</em> graduates.BD</li>
      </ul>
     </td>
    </tr>